hadv/ethaura/docs/HELIOS_SETUP.md

-# Helios Light Client Setup for EthAura
+# Helios Light Client Setup for ΞTHΛURΛ

 ## Overview

 Helios is a trustless, efficient Ethereum light client that converts an untrusted centralized RPC endpoint into a safe, unmanipulable local RPC.
-This guide explains how to integrate Helios with EthAura for enhanced security and decentralization.
+This guide explains how to integrate Helios with ΞTHΛURΛ for enhanced security and decentralization.

 ## Why Use Helios?